ranitham/mindbody-laravel/src/docs/Api/EnrollmentApi.md

 Get enrollments scheduled at a site.

 Returns a list of enrollments.
 An enrollment is a service, such as a workshop or an event, that a staff member offers to multiple students, who commit to coming to all or most of the scheduled sessions.
 Enrollments typically run for a limited time only.
+When a user token is not passed with the request or the passed user token has insufficient viewing permissions, only the following staff data is returned in the response:                * FirstName  * LastName  * Id  * Bio  * DisplayName  * ImageUrl

 ### Example
 ```php